 - Spreader bars are large and heavy

-- Perfecting the hammock may be fiddly and may take tinkering
+- Perfecting the hang may be fiddly and may take tinkering

 Suspension systems are tricky and can rapidly get confusing!
 They’re an area of hammock technicality that many newbies don’t even realize they have options.